 Mr. Reinhart is licensed to practice in Pennsylvania and West Virginia.
 He is a member of the Allegheny County, Pennsylvania, West Virginia and the American Bar associations.
-Mr. Reinhart has been listed in The Best Lawyers in America© by BL Rankings since 2003 in the Energy Law, Environmental Law, Litigation – Environmental, and Natural Resources Law Section since 2017; and Energy Law Section since 2018 by BL Rankings.
+Mr. Reinhart has been listed in The Best Lawyers in America© in the Environmental Law Section since 2003; Litigation – Environmental Section since 2011; Natural Resources Law Section since 2017; and Energy Law Section since 2018 by BL Rankings.
 He was also recognized as the Best Lawyers® 2018 Energy Law “Lawyer of the Year,” 2019 Environmental Law “Lawyer of the Year” and 2021 Natural Resources Law “Lawyer of the Year” in Pittsburgh, Pa.
 In 2005-2018, Mr. Reinhart was ranked among Pennsylvania’s top environmental lawyers in Chambers USA’s America’s Leading Business Lawyers.
 He was selected to the 2004-2016 Pennsylvania Super Lawyers lists (Thomson Reuters).

 - Reinhart, Joseph K., “Environmental Permitting and Issues for the Petrochemical Industry,” Energy & Mineral Law Foundation’s Special Institute on Petrochemicals, April 11, 2018.